 When the leaves dry out and die off, dig up the bulbs and store them in a paper bag in a cool, dark place until fall.
-If you don’t have any place to store the bulbs, plant them directly into the garden.
-Plant them about 8 inches (20 cm.) deep and keep the ground moist to encourage strong root production.
+If you don’t have any place to store the bulbs, plant them directly in the garden.
+Plant them about 8 inches (20.5 cm.) deep and keep the ground moist to encourage strong root production.

 Once you learn how to transplant daffodils into the garden, you can transfer this knowledge to any forced bulb you may receive as a gift.
 Amaryllis, crocus, and tulips are popular gifts between the Christmas holidays and early spring, and transplanting all of these bulbs outdoors will eventually increase your perennial garden with very little extra effort.